 Discuss your plans and make sure that your family understands where you’ll be going and how to stay in contact with you.
 Make sure they have your itinerary, copies of relevant travel documents (including your passport), and your program/host university contact information.
 Develop a plan for regular contact via email or telephone as well as in an emergency so you can communicate directly about your safety and well-being.

 Register Your Travel

-Before you go, register your travel plans with the U.S. State Department Travel Registration Service and International SOS.
+Before you go, register your travel plans with the U.S. State Department "Smart Traveler Enrollment Program" and International SOS.
 If there is a family emergency at home or you have any safety needs while abroad, assistance is much easier if you are registered.

 Alcohol and Drugs

-No matter what the country’s alcohol laws allow, drinking to excess places you at risk for accidents.
-It could also result in judgment lapses that would put you at risk to be victimized by crime.
-Illegal drug use not only places you at similar risks, but can also have severe legal consequences.
+Drinking to excess places you at risk for accidents and could also result in judgment lapses that would put you at risk to be victimized by crime.
+Also, every country has different laws regarding alcohol and drug use, and consumption can carry severe legal consequences..

 Note About Illegal Drugs: Avoid all temptation to buy, sell, carry or use any type of drug.
 Most countries have VERY strict drug laws.
 Long trials, prison sentences, and even the death penalty can result from drug possession.
 Do not assume that as a US citizen you will not be subject to your host country’s legal system.
 You are subject to your host country laws while abroad.
 If arrested, the American consular officer cannot get you released from jail.
 For more information see the US Department of State’s warning on drugs abroad.

 Use Safe Transportation